 Macroeconomics, economic growth, monetary economics

 Garett Jones is a Professor of Economics and BB&T Professor for the Study of Capitalism at the Mercatus Center, George Mason University.
 Previously he held the positions of assistant professor at Southern Illinois University, Edwardsville and visiting scholar at the University of California, San Diego.
-His research interest include macroeconomics, monetary economics, and the microfoundations of economic growth.
+His research interests include macroeconomics, monetary economics, and the microfoundations of economic growth.
 His work has appeared in journals such as the Journal of Monetary Economics, the Journal of Economic Growth, and Critical Review.

 In addition to his academic work, Garett has also served as Economic Policy Adviser to Senator Orrin Hatch and as a staff economist to the Joint Economic Committee of the U.S. Congress.